snnclsr/snnclsr.github.io/_posts/2021-3-14-graph-neural-networks.md

 \end{equation}
 $$

 The self-attention operation here is applied to the full graph.
 The authors proposed to inject the graph structure in to the mechanism by performing masked-attention.
-So, only the attention on edge $e_{ij}$ considered where $j$ is in the neighborhood of node $i$.
+So, only the attention on edge $$e_{ij}$$ considered where $$j$$ is in the neighborhood of node $$i$$.

 Additionally, as in [Vaswani et al.,](https://arxiv.org/abs/1706.03762) we can use multi-head attention as well.
 By applying multiple attention heads independent from each other, we increase the representation power and stabilize the training.